gosocial2/goSpringMvcThymeleafSample/README.md

 Currently code in this repo includes entity models for inter-related Country and City database tables, as well as controllers and views for country and city records.

-Controllers and views for Person/People module not yet included in the repo (due to some refactoring work in progress).

-MySQL database SQL dump is at the root directory in a file called countrycityperson.sql
+MySQL database SQL dump is at the root directory in a file called countrycity.sql

 Used in "Getting Started with Web Development" tutorials and training courses by [Gokhan Ozar](https://gokhan.ozar.net "All Systems GO")